peterjc/thapbi-pict/examples/recycled_water/README.rst

    $ ./setup.py

-This will download the raw gzip compressed FASTQ files from the ENA (768 files, 384 pairs, about 5GB in total):
+This will download the December 2019 NCBI taxonomy dump, and gzip compressed FASTQ files from the ENA (768 files, 384 pairs), just over 5GB in total:

 .. code:: console